 In the wake of the devastating firestorm, we are reaching out to you to let you know about a free resiliency skills resource we can make immediately available to you, and your staff.

-We have a mental health program called Imagine YOU.
+We have a health wellbeing program called Imagine what matters to YOU.
 It offers people the opportunity to step back, regroup, take a moment to acknowledge where they are, and envision what is next (tomorrow, next week, next month, next year) for themselves.

 Since it’s inception 2000 people across the socio-economic spectrum in Sonoma County have participated in an Imagine YOU class.
 It is available in Spanish.
 The class format is somewhat flexible.
 It can be provided in two 45-50 minute segments, or one 1.5 hour workshop.
 Our certified leaders are an MD, MPH, MFT, and credentialed teacher, respectively.